georchestra/georchestra.github.io/index.md

 geOrchestra is a **free**, **modular** et **interoperable** [Spatial Data Infrastructure](http://en.wikipedia.org/wiki/Spatial_Data_Infrastructure) software born in 2009 to meet the requirements of the [INSPIRE](http://fr.wikipedia.org/wiki/Infrastructure_for_Spatial_Information_in_the_European_Community) directive in Europe.

 geOrchestra's core features a security proxy and a [single-sign-on authentication system](http://en.wikipedia.org/wiki/Single_sign-on).
-Next to this core are independant and interoperable modules to build your own Spatial Data Infrastructure :
+Next to this core are independant and interoperable modules to build your own Spatial Data Infrastructure:

  * a metadata catalog based on [GeoNetwork](http://geonetwork-opensource.org/),
- * a map and features server : [GeoServer](http://geoserver.org/),
+ * a map and features server: [GeoServer](http://geoserver.org/),
  * a map tile server: [GeoWebCache](http://geowebcache.org/),
  * an advanced web map viewer,
  * a data extractor,